apostrophecms/docs/docs/cookbook/html-conversion.md

 </template>
 </AposCodeBlock>

 In this code block, we are surrounding one of the list items with our `for` loop.
 For each selected page we are adding a list item containing a link and label.
+This data will come from an `array` field schema field containing a `string` input for the label and a `relationship` field for the page link.
+Note that since this URL is populated from a `relationship` field, data will be delivered to the page in an array.
+So, we need to specify that we are getting the `_url` from the first array item.

-All of the styling for our menu and each of the items will come from Bootstrap and the custom template styling.
+All of the styling for our menu and each of the items will come from the Bootstrap class names we copied over with the HTML markup.

 Next, we need to add the schema fields to populate our navigation menu.
 If your project doesn't already contain one, create a `modules/@apostrophecms/global/index.js` file.
 Our [tutorial](building-navigation.md) in the recipes section has some more complicated methods for adding navigation.
 In this case, we are going to add a simple array schema field with a relationship to our pages.